-If you switch the daytime running lamps ON, the daytime running lamps will automatically light up when the engine is running.
+If you switch the daytime running lamps on, the daytime running lamps will automatically light up when the engine is running.

 For safety reasons, it is only possible to change this setting when the vehicle is stationary.
-The factory setting is on in countries where daytime running lamp mode or daytime running lamps are mandatory.
+The factory setting is on in countries in which day-time running lamp mode or daytime running lamps are mandatory.

-- ➤ Turn the SmartKey to position 2 in the ignition lock. - Press the (M) menu button repeatedly until the indicator lamp flashes and the on or OFF message appears in the display. - ▶ Press the (+) or (-) button to activate or deactivate the daytime running lamps. - 1 USA only:
+- ► Turn the key to position 2 in the ignition lock. - Press the M menu button repeatedly until the D indicator lamp flashes and the on or OFF message appears in the display. - ▶ Press the ⊕ or button to activate or deactivate the daytime running lamps. - 1 USA only:

-If you turn the light switch to or or the corresponding light switches on.
+If you turn the light switch to corresponding light switches on.
 If you turn the light switch to auto, the daytime running lamps remain switched on.